bernauers/TikTakToe/README.md

 # File Execution on Windows
 To run on windows use CMD.
 Navigate to the folder via the command 'cd $folder'
-To run use command 'python $filename'
+To run use command 'python $filename.py'

 # File Execution on Linux
 To run on linux via terminal.